flipio-ru/loconotion/README.md

   --chromedriver CHROMEDRIVER
-                        Use a specific chromedriver executable instead of the auto-installing one --single-page         Only parse the first page, then stop --dark-theme          Use dark themed version of the target Notion.so page --timeout TIMEOUT     Time in seconds to wait for the loading of lazy-loaded dynamic elements (default 5).
+                        Use a specific chromedriver executable instead of the auto-installing one --single-page [URL]   Only parse one page, then stop.
+If URL is omitted, parse the homepage
+  --dark-theme          Use dark themed version of the target Notion.so page --timeout TIMEOUT     Time in seconds to wait for the loading of lazy-loaded
+                        dynamic elements (default 5).
 If content from the page